 Field-hunting tip

-Look in hydrothermal veins in metamorphic rocks country — that is the host setting where akdalaite typically forms.
+Look in hydrothermal veins in metamorphic rocks country, the host setting where akdalaite typically forms.
 If you start seeing calcite, quartz, fluorite in float, you are in the right ground.
 Field specimens usually show a platy crystals, fine-grained aggregates habit, so train your eye for that shape before scanning the outcrop.